sonthonaxrk/b2c2_test/README.md

 # B2C2 Exercise

-This is my [Rollo's] attempt at this task.
+Rollo's attempt at this task.

-However, I refuse to do technical tests if I do not get anything out of it myself.
-The way I see it, this is my personal development time.
+I know I may have gone too far, but I refuse to do technical tests if I do not get anything out of it myself.
+This is my personal development time.

 I realize I haven't followed the test requirements to the letter, as I did not create what can be strictly called a CLI, but more like a command-line GUI that runs